Please note that any issues concerning door locks should first be reported to the Manager.

 Attended within two hours, completed within 24 hours.

-Relates to danger to life or a loss of property (e.g. burst pipes, severe roof leaks, loss of heating in cold weather where there is no other form of heating available).
+Relates to danger to life or a loss of property (e.g. burst pipes, severe roof leaks, the property is insecure due to broken windows or the front door will not lock, loss of heating in cold weather where there is no other form of heating available).

 Completed within 5 working days.